getporter/docker-compose-mixin/README.md

       timeout: 30
 ```

-This is equivilent to: `docker-compose down --remove-orphans --timeout 30`
+This is equivalent to: `docker-compose down --remove-orphans --timeout 30`

 See full bundle examples in the `examples` directory.